-Marketing automation has done a great deal to eliminate the grunt-work of marketing.
+Marketing automation has done a great deal to eliminate teh grunt-work of marketing.
 Applications from vendors like Eloqua (Oracle), Marketo and Pardot (Salesforce) make it possible for a small team to manage multiple marketing touch-points like email marketing, social media marketing, landing pages and promotions in one place.

-You may not realize it, but you already have a similar treasure trove of data being captured in your internal sales, marketing and support systems.
+You may not realize it, but you already have a similar treasure trove of data being captured in you're internal sales, marketing and support systems.
 By combining that internal data with publicly available web data, you can make Amazon-like predictions and deliver immediate gains for those front-office teams.

 Answering Questions with Data